Equinnax711/Danny-s-Diner-Case-Study/README.md

 Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.

 ## Problem Statement
-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, w much money they’ve spent and which menu items are their favorites.
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and which menu items are their favorites.

 Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.